Jeff Beck: Technique and equipment

 Beck stopped the regular use of a guitar pick in the 1980s.
-He produced a wide variety of sounds by using his thumb to pluck the guitar strings, his ring finger on the volume knob, and his little finger on the vibrato bar on his signature Fender Stratocaster.
+He produced a wide variety of sounds on the Stratocaster by using his thumb to pluck the guitar strings, his ring finger on the volume knob, and his little finger on the vibrato bar.
 By plucking a string and then 'fading in' the sound with the volume knob he created a unique sound that can resemble a human voice, among other effects.
-He frequently used a wah-wah pedal both live and in the studio.
+He frequently used wah-wah pedals and slides both live and in the studio.
 Eric Clapton once said, "With Jeff, it's all in his hands".